 - V. December, 2004.
-Submission of Section I of the Periodic Report of the Russian Federation to the UNESCO World Heritage Center.
+Submission of Section I of the Periodic Report of the Russian Federation to the UNESCO World Heritage Centre.

 - VI.
 March 2005.
-Submission of Section II of the Periodic Report on Cultural Heritage of the Russian Federation to the UNESCO World Heritage Center.
+Submission of Section II of the Periodic Report on Cultural Heritage of the Russian Federation to the UNESCO World Heritage Centre.

 - VII.
 In the near future the Russian National Committee for World Cultural and Natural Heritage under the National Commission of the Russian Federation for UNESCO will organise a special session on the conclusions and recommendations of this International workshop inviting specialists involved in the preparation of the UNESCO periodic reports for cultural and natural sites to elaborate the coordination steps.
 The representatives of Ministry of Natural Resources and other governmental and public organisation working in the field of the World Natural Heritage in Russian will be invited.

 The coordination effort between the Russian Federation and the CIS countries will aim at producing a sub-regional analysis.
 This sub-regional report, which is not an obligation according to the official format for Periodic Reporting but is encouraged by the 1972 Convention, could be coordinated by the Russian National Committee for World Heritage.